 Stye

-- A stye is a red, pimple-looking bump that forms on the edge of the eyelid.
-This is caused by blocked pores or oil glands and can cause some soreness, pain, swelling, discharge, and teary eyes.
+A stye is a red, pimple-looking bump that forms on the edge of the eyelid.
+It is caused by blocked pores or oil glands and can cause soreness, pain, swelling, discharge, and teary eyes.
+Most styes resolve with warm compress therapy within one to two weeks, but those that cause vision changes or severe swelling require emergency evaluation.
+For more information, read “Should You Go to the ER For a Stye on the Eye?“

 Orbital cellulitis